lamhq/tech-notes/pages/soft-skills/time-mgt/execute.md

 - Secondary: This is a more focused list that contains only the 2 most important tasks you need to do right now.
 By concentrating on just these two tasks, you can work more efficiently and avoid feeling overwhelmed.

 **Train Your Brain**: MEDITATION is a tool for trainging your brain to remain calm and allow you to focus your thoughts in the direction of your choosing.

+## Taking Breaks

+### When?

+In moments of high stress, take five minutes to get away from your work.
+Come back to your desk with a new perspective.

+If you feel yourself start to get bored, restless, annoyed or mentally blocked, take a break before you get yourself into a state of frustration or become unproductive.

+When you see behaviors of **avoidance mechanisms**, it's time for a break.
+Don't force yourself to work on what you are avoiding.

+Examples of Avoidance Mechanisms:
+  - Organizing your desktop icons and/or email mailboxes
+  - Deleting emails from your phone
+  - Checking Facebook, playing games, or otherwise playing on your computer or phone
+  - Shuffling (cleaning) papers on your desk
+  - Messaging or otherwise pestering your co-workers
+  - Working on things you know you don’t need to (or shouldn’t be) working on right now instead of working on the thing you need to be working on

+### How to break?

+When i'm feeling frustrated, i can do the follow things to calm down:
+- 5 minute break:
+  - take a nap
+  - listen to music
+- 15 minute break:
+  - chat with a friend
+  - read a book
+  - housecleaning
+  - mediation
+- 60 minute break:
+  - go to the gym
+  - running